 Building an OLAP cube – Does size matter?

-When we talk of Big Data, size of the OLAP cube does matter.
+When we talk of Big Data, the size of the OLAP cube does matter.
 To enable multidimensional analytics on huge volumes of data coming in from a wide variety of sources, organizations need to build OLAP cubes that can handle any number of dimensions and measures.
 They should also be able to quickly ingest increasing flow of high-speed incoming data without any effect on response times.

 The innovative OLAP on Big Data technology from Kyvos enables pre-aggregation of huge volumes of data across multiple dimensions, building highly optimized cubes that are stored in a distributed manner across the Big Data infrastructure, both on-premise or cloud.
-These multi-dimensional cubes can store data in the most granular form and support deep analysis across any dimension with interactive response times.
+These multi-dimensional cubes can store data in the most granular form and support in-depth analysis across any dimension with interactive response times.

 Several Fortune 500 companies have deployed OLAP on Big Data solution from Kyvos to create analytic windows on huge amounts of historical data.
 Kyvos has enabled them to create business impact by enabling advanced forecasting and trend analysis.
 Most customers have successfully achieved impressive ROI from their data investments by transforming their data insights directly into business benefits.

 Verizon, a global digital media Fortune 14 company, used Kyvos to build an OLAP cube with 168 Billion fact rows and almost 10 terabytes of raw data.
 This cube enables instant analysis across 38 dimensions in less than a second.
-It helps them conduct interactive analytics on massive amount of viewership data generated from their 6 million subscribers.
-Instant insights into their customer data has helped them conduct month-over-month comparisons to understand media metrics and trends, programming successes and failures, viewer behaviors by demographics, and more.
+It helps them conduct interactive analytics on the massive amount of viewership data generated from their 6 million subscribers.
+Instant insights into their customer data have helped them perform month-over-month comparisons to understand media metrics and trends, programming successes and failures, viewer behaviors by demographics, and more.
 Today, business users at Verizon use these insights to power their marketing decisions and enhance customer experiences.

-If you want to learn how Kyvos solves the problem of speed and scale with OLAP on Big Data and its business impact on Verizon, watch the recording of our webinar “Instant BI on Big Data at Verizon: Building an OLAP cube with 168B fact rows” by Arun Jinde, Technical Architect at Verizon and Ajay Anand, VP Products & Marketing at Kyvos Insights.
+If you want to learn how Kyvos solves the problem of speed and scale with OLAP on Big Data and its business impact on Verizon, watch the recording of our webinar βInstant BI on Big Data at Verizon: Building an OLAP cube with 168B fact rowsβ by Arun Jinde, Technical Architect at Verizon and Ajay Anand, VP Products & Marketing at Kyvos Insights.